trsvchn/coco-viewer/README.md

 usage: cocoviewer.py [-h] [-i PATH] [-a PATH]

-View images with bboxes from COCO dataset
+View images with bboxes from the COCO dataset

 optional arguments:
   -h, --help                    show this help message and exit